indico/indico.github.io/roadmap.md

 permalink: /roadmap/
 weight: 20
 ---

-# Indico Roadmap 🛣

-This is a summary of all development foreseen in Indico in the short/medium term.

 ## 2019

 ### ~~Indico 2.2~~ [✅](https://github.com/indico/indico/projects/2)

 > *Fully funded by CERN.*

 * [New Room Booking UI](https://getindico.io/indico/update/release/milestone/2019/02/22/indico-2-2-news.html)
 - And better integration with Event module
 * New event log interface;